OutSystems/docs-bestpractices/src/development/components/The-Complete-Guide-to-Creating-Components.md

 Keep in mind that your components must fit into the [Architecture Canvas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_architecture_of_your_OutSystems_applications) methodology used to build OutSystems applications.

+### Take advantage of modern web features using Reactive Web

+[Reactive Web Apps](https://www.outsystems.com/blog/posts/all-you-need-to-know-about-reactive-web/) are a highly performant and scalable way to build apps that boost the development experience across web and mobile.

+When building web components, promote Reactive Web over Traditional Web.

 ### API design to offer the best options

 There is no point in owning a great car if you don't know how to ride it.
 The same applies to a component.
 During implementation, keep in mind the developer experience and their skill set.
 As such: